 Grind cranberries in a food processor until coarsely chopped.
 Stir in the 2 cups of sugar and refrigerate overnight.

 The next day, whip the heavy cream until semi-stiff peaks form.
-Chop the nuts (if using) and drain pineapple.
-Stir together the cranberry mixture, pineapple, nuts, and marshmallows.
+Drain pineapple.
+Stir together the cranberry mixture, pineapple, and marshmallows.
 Gently fold in the whipped cream.

 Chill at least 1 hour and serve.